perfsonar/perfsonar-tools-docker/README.md

 To run the container in the background, so others can test to you:
 >docker run -d -P --net=host -v /var/run perfsonar/tools

-To run the container in the foreground, so you can run interactive tests to others:
+To get an interactive shell on the container, so you can run interactive tests to others:

+Get the Container ID:
+>docker ps -a

+Then use that ID in this command:
->docker run -P -it --net=host -v /var/run perfsonar/tools bash
+>docker run -it ID bash

 ## Testing

-test perfSONAR tools from another host with owamp and bwctl installed:
+test perfSONAR tools to another host with owamp, bwctl, and pScheduler installed:
 >owping hostname
 >bwctl -c hostname
+>pscheduler task throughput --source sourceHost --dest destHost

+Note that pscheduler requires the full 'testpoint' bundle installed to run a test to/from a host.
+3rd party mode will work with just the 'tools' bundle.

 ## Notes:
 The perfSONAR hostname is assume to be the same is the base host.
 To use a different